null

 Conclusion:

 Ottawa test sand is a specially graded silica sand that plays a critical role in cement testing items, specifically in the preparation of cube molds for compressive strength testing.
 By meeting the requirements of ASTM C109 and AASHTO T106 standards, Ottawa test sand provides an ASTM standardized reference material, ensures consistency in packing density, and enhances the quality control measures in cement testing.
-Proper procurement with a sieve, sieve analysis, and careful packing of cube molds with Ottawa test sand are essential for reliable and accurate compressive strength measurements, including meets astm standards.
+Proper procurement with a sieve, sieve analysis, and careful packing of cube molds with Ottawa test sand are essential for reliable and accurate compressive strength measurements, including meets ASTM standards.